 I often get asked how I can afford full-time travel, and the fact is that I can’t, and so I don’t travel full-time.
 Until recently, I have mostly worked in full-time roles in the non-profit sector in India, often working 50-60 hours a week.
-The last few months, I’ve been trying to establish a remote, freelance career that allows me the freedom to work on the go, from anywhere, and experience slow travel.
+In the last few months, I’ve been trying to establish a remote, freelance career that allows me the freedom to work on the go, from anywhere, and experience slow travel.
 However, this also means that I can only be based out of locations with steady internet access, which is typically not the kind of places I choose to travel to 😛 and so I haven’t yet started experimenting with this.

-The way I currently travel is to do short trips (3-5 days) whenever I get the chance, and a few longer trips (8-10 days) few times a year (mainly to explore more remote locations or a different country).
+The way I currently travel is to do short trips (3-5 days) whenever I get the chance, and a few longer trips (8-10 days) a few times a year (mainly to explore more remote locations or a different country).
 This is pretty manageable even with a full-time job; it just requires some prior planning and prioritization!